Vorkharium/vorkharium.github.io/_posts/2024-10-31-Ligolo-Ng-Cheatsheet.md

 # The Ligolo-Ng console will now open (We will interact with it soon)
 ```

-On the Pivot target, use the agent file to connect
+On the Pivot target, use the agent file to connect to our running proxy:
 ```shell
 chmod +x agent
 ./agent --connect <kali_ip>:11601 -ignore-cert
 ```

-Now enter the following in the Ligolo-Ng console
+Now enter the following on the Ligolo-Ng console:
 ```shell
 # Enter "session" to show the available sessions
 ligolo-ng » session